juei-dev/adsbmonitor/README.md

 Nov 1, 2021:
   - Enable / disable checkbox for FD display added
   - Added ATC call phrase to the callsign and squawk code list item titles and extended the list of the callsigns (extracted from Wikipedia https://en.wikipedia.org/wiki/List_of_airline_codes)
+  - Added openweathermap.org (https://openweathermap.org) layers for wind, clouds and rain.
+Also added slider for common opacity for those layers.
+If you don't want to have openweathermap layers, set openweathermap enabled variables to false.

 ---
 Feel free to use or modify this to your own needs - there's no guarantee that this would be updated over the time ;-)